 J. Daniel Skees represents electric utilities before the Federal Energy Regulatory Commission (FERC) and other agencies on rate, regulatory, and transaction matters.
 He handles rate and tariff proceedings, electric utility and holding company transactions, utility financing, electric markets and trading issues, reliability standards development and compliance, and transmission development.
 In handling appeals of FERC decisions, Dan has successfully represented clients before both the US Court of Appeals for the District of Columbia Circuit and the US Court of Appeals for the Fifth Circuit.

-The mandatory electric reliability standards under Section 215 of the Federal Power Act are a major focus of Dan’s practice.
-He advises clients regarding compliance with reliability standards, and helps them participate in the development of new standards.
+The mandatory electric reliability standards under Section 215 of the Federal Power Act are another primary focus area.
+Dan advises clients regarding compliance with reliability standards, and helps them participate in the development of new standards.
 Dan’s counsel in the reliability area includes the unique compliance concerns presented by the Critical Infrastructure Protection (CIP) reliability standards.
-Working with business and technical leads within companies and their outside IT consultants, he assists electric utilities in designing their CIP compliance programs and defending those efforts when necessary.
+Working with business and technical leads within companies, he assists electric utilities in designing their CIP compliance programs and defending those efforts when necessary.
 The process includes proceedings on reliability compliance before FERC, the North American Electric Reliability Corporation (NERC), and regional entities charged with enforcing compliance.
+As part of these efforts, Dan advises utilities on the development of controls for the protection of their supply chain against cyber risks.

-Dan’s pro bono practice includes representing veterans seeking a wide variety of veterans’ benefits, including Combat-Related Special Compensation and corrections to military records.
+Dan’s pro bono practice includes representing veterans seeking a wide variety of veterans’ benefits, including requests for Combat-Related Special Compensation, discharge status upgrades, and corrections to military records.

 Catholic University of America, Columbus School of Law, 2007, J.D., Magna Cum Laude